AKASHAorg/easy-web-crypto/README.md

 Update the derived key encryption key (KEK) based on the new passphrase.

 Please note that the actual AES key used for encryption does not change, so you can still decrypt previously encrypted data.
-Only the passphrase changed!
+Only the passphrase that is used to encrypt the AES key changes!

 ```js
 // use the values from genEncryptedMasterKey example + the new passphrase